DAF Trucks: Truck business

 Two years later, after an intensive study of the ultra long haul market sector, DAF unveiled the 95.500 Super Spacecab at the 1994 RAI show.
 The 95 series cabin had gained height and length, and sat atop Cummins' 14-litre N14, rated at 507 bhp.
 ZF's new Aluminium cased 16S221 gearbox was fitted, with optional Intarder.
 An innovation was the hydraulic gearshift developed with Konsberg of Norway.

-Within an overall height of 3.85m, the Super boasted an interior height of 2.25m, a luxury bunk with generous stowage space underneath, and a full range of options included microwave, fridge, and a television/video system.
+Within an overall height of 3.85m, the Super featured an interior height of 2.25m, a luxury bunk with stowage space underneath, and a full range of options including microwave, fridge, and a television/video system.
 The 95.500 was available as a 4x2 tractor or drawbar rigid, with LHD only, though the Super Spacecab was available on 11.6-litre engined models.
-The 95.500 is now a very rare truck, which is surprising given the original list price of £87,650.

 The basic cab design remains in production to this day, latterly as the 95XF and now the XF105, although both these developments of the original 95 are totally different machines under the skin.
 Other vehicles in the DAF range have included the inherited from Leyland Trucks Roadrunner (Badged DAF 600, 800, 1000 on the Continent) which evolved into the 45 Series, the cab of which was used on the 18 ton gross 55, also as a military spec 4×4.

 An all new medium to heavyweight line up debuted in the end of 1992, the 65, 75 and 85 utilising the same wedge shaped cab.
 Powered by DAF's 6.24 L, 8.65 L and 11.6 L engines, some novel styling details featured, while the 85 Series' cab sat 10 cm higher on the chassis to clear the WS engine.

 A short lived model was the 1990 to 1993 80 Series, using the T45 Roadtrain cab acquired from the Leyland Trucks takeover, fitted with the ATI driveline.
 Also offered for a short period was the 3200, basically a remodelled 2800 with the corporate style, three bar grille.

 There is a DAF LF45 hybrid version, which was presented by DAF at the IAA 2010 in Hannover.